chef/chef-web-docs/chef_master/source/provisioning.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/provisioning.rst>`__

+.. tag EOL_provisioning

+This functionality was available with Chef Provisioning and was packaged in the Chef development kit.

+Chef Provisioning is no longer included with Chef DK, and will be officially end of life on August 31, 2019.
+The source code of Chef Provisioning and the drivers have been moved into the chef-boneyard organization.
+Current users of Chef Provisioning should contact your Chef Customer Success Manager or Account Representative to review your options.

+.. end_tag

 .. tag provisioning_summary

-Chef provisioning is a collection of resources that enable the creation of machines and machine infrastructures using the Chef Infra Client.
+Chef Provisioning is a collection of resources that enable the creation of machines and machine infrastructures using the Chef Infra Client.
 It has a plugin model that allows bootstrap operations to be done against any infrastructure, such as VirtualBox, DigitalOcean, Amazon EC2, LXC, bare metal, and more.

-Chef provisioning is built around two major components: the **machine** resource and drivers.
+Chef Provisioning is built around two major components: the **machine** resource and drivers.

-Chef provisioning is packaged in ChefDK.
-Chef provisioning is a framework that allows clusters to be managed by the Chef Infra Client and the Chef Infra Server in the same way nodes are managed: with recipes.
-Use Chef provisioning to describe, version, deploy, and manage clusters of any size and complexity using a common set of tools.
+Chef Provisioning is packaged in ChefDK.
+Chef Provisioning is a framework that allows clusters to be managed by the Chef Infra Client and the Chef Infra Server in the same way nodes are managed: with recipes.
+Use Chef Provisioning to describe, version, deploy, and manage clusters of any size and complexity using a common set of tools.

 .. end_tag

 In-Parallel Processing
 =====================================================
-.. tag provisioning_parallel

-In certain situations Chef provisioning will run multiple **machine** processes in-parallel, as long as each of the individual **machine** resources have the same declared action.
+In certain situations Chef Provisioning will run multiple **machine** processes in-parallel, as long as each of the individual **machine** resources have the same declared action.
 The **machine_batch** resource is used to run in-parallel processes.

-Chef provisioning will processes resources in-parallel automatically, unless:
+Chef Provisioning will processes resources in-parallel automatically, unless:

 * The recipe contains complex scripts, such as when a **file** resource sits in-between two **machine** resources in a single recipe.
 In this situation, the resources will be run sequentially
 * The actions specified for each individual **machine** resource are not identical; for example, if resource A is set to ``:converge`` and resource B is set to ``:destroy``, then they may not be processed in-parallel